-This tutorial shows how to use the Widening Meter Pro and the freeware Gain Suite plugins to enhance the stereo perception of a track.
+This tutorial shows how to use the DP Meter Pro and the freeware Gain Suite plugins to enhance the stereo perception of a track.
 It's a very simple example of how to connect the measurements capabilities of the Widening Meter Pro to other plug-ins parameters:

 The principle is to use the Mid channel level to influence the side channel gain.
 This way the stereo perception of the sound is dynamically modified, depending on how loud the mid channel is.

 This tutorial uses Cakewalk Sonar 6 as a host application, but any directX or VST compatible host that supports MIDI routing will work.
 See our DP Meter Pro Tutorials for more information about how to use MIDI routing in other applications such as Ableton Live, Steinberg Cubase, Energy XT, Sony Vegas etc.

 01 - Insert the Widening Meter Pro in the source audio track:

 03 - In the MIDI output pane, check the 'use global settings' box, and setup the MIDI parameters for the transformed peak parameter:

 04 - Open the synth rack view:

 05 - Enable MIDI output for the Widening Meter Pro - it is now setup to send Mid gain information as MIDI CC: